Tokyo Guide: Aoyama

 Omotesando Street, Tokyo

 Aoyama is an area of Tokyo where all things hip come together: hip in its multiple manifestations.
-This generally upmarket youth-orientated shopping and cultural area of is between Akasaka and Shibuya, offering a more cutting edge feel than Akasaka, but a more exclusive atmosphere than Shibuya.
+The generally upmarket youth-orientated shopping and cultural area of Aoyama is between Akasaka and Shibuya, offering a more cutting edge feel than Akasaka, but a more exclusive atmosphere than Shibuya.

 Aoyama is high culture: novelist Haruki Murakami calls Aoyama home, and is where many of Japan's most popular writers pen their works.

-Aoyama is New Age: Aoyama is the place to be if you feel like being pampered.
+Aoyama has something of a New Age vibe: Aoyama is the place to be if you feel like being pampered.
 Stroll along Aoyama-dori boulevard (Route 246) for a line up of health clubs, spas, massage, aroma therapy, as well as cafes, restaurants and specialty cuisine.

-Aoyama is named after the Aoyama clan, prominent in the governing of Japan since the 16th century.
+Aoyama is named after the Aoyama clan, prominent in the governing of Japan since the 16th century of Japanese history.
 As chief vassal to the Tokugawa shogunate, the chief of the Aoyama clan was made magistrate of Edo (as Tokyo was then known), and given a vast estate extending from Akasaka to Shibuya.
-The Aoyama district is between these two areas, and was the site of a particularly massive Aoyama clan mansion, after which the area was named.
+The Aoyama district is between these two areas, and was the site of a particularly massive Aoyama clan mansion.

 View Tokyo Map Japan in a larger map